 We are all probably guilty of leaning too heavily on one or more of the above ineffective learning techniques.
 We do this because they are easy.
 They require little energy or effort.
 But this results in a false learning economy.
 We end up working twice as long as we need to, because the approaches we’ve adopted just aren’t effective.
 Whilst this information may thrive temporarily in our short-term memories, it will stubbornly refuse to move over to our long-term memory.

-Say goodbye to ineffective learning techniques and create your own effective learning experiences using the Genie content authoring tool.
+Say goodbye to ineffective learning techniques and create your own effective learning experiences using the Growth Engineering Authoring Tool.
 You’ll be amazed at how easy it is to design your own high impact microlearning content.
 Sign up for a 21 day free trial here!